suaydin17/ds_happiness_proj/README.md

 ## Model Building and Model Performance
 First, I split the data into train and test sets with a test size of %20.

-I tried Random Forest Regression model and  evaluated it usng Mean Absolute Error.
+I tried Random Forest Regression model and  evaluated it using Mean Absolute Error.

 RFR MAE: 0.462752